Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• Compared with the benchmark SPY (115.1%) in the period of the last 5 years, the total return, or increase in value of -3.5% of BTC iShares Currency Hedged MSCI Italy ETF is lower, thus worse.
+• The total return, or increase in value over 5 years of BTC iShares Currency Hedged MSCI Italy ETF is -3.5%, which is lower, thus worse compared to the benchmark SPY (99.6%) in the same period.

 CAGR: